• Skip to primary navigation

 Instructions

-• Stir ingredients well and then pour into a 7x11 baking dish².
+• Stir ingredients well and then pour into a 7×11 baking dish².
 Set aside and prepare your blueberry cobbler topping.

-• In a separate large bowl, combine your flour, sugar, baking powder, and salt in a large bowl and mix well.
+• In a separate large mixing bowl, combine flour, sugar, baking powder, and salt and whisk well.

-• Cut in the butter or stir to combine the grated butter until the mixture resembles coarse crumbs.
+• Use a fork to stir in the grated butter until the mixture resembles coarse crumbs.

-• Use your hands to evenly drop and distribute biscuit mixture over the blueberry filling that you prepared earlier.
+• Evenly drop and distribute topping over the blueberry filling that you prepared earlier.
 The biscuit batter does not have to totally cover the blueberries, just do your best to evenly distribute it so that it will cook evenly.

-• Brush with additional heavy cream and sprinkle generously with coarse sugar (if you don't have coarse sugar, regular granulated will also work just fine).
+• Brush with additional heavy cream and sprinkle lightly with coarse sugar (if you don't have coarse sugar, regular granulated will also work just fine).

 • Transfer to oven and bake on 425F (220C) for 25-30 minutes or until top is golden brown.
-Cover cobbler with foil and bake an additional 10-15 minutes or until a toothpick inserted in the center of the biscuit portion comes out clean or with a few dry crumbs.
+Cover cobbler with foil and bake an additional 10-15 minutes or until a toothpick inserted in the center of the biscuit portion comes out clean or with a few dry crumbs, you just need to make sure the biscuit portion is cooked through before serving.

 • Allow to cool for about 10-15 minutes before scooping and serving warm.
 Top with vanilla ice cream, if desired.